LesFerch/WinSetView/Manual.md

 When this option is enabled, rows in List and Details views are closer together, icon spacing is slightly different, and file names in icon views only wrap on certain characters, such as spaces and hyphens.

-Also, when this option enabled, you can freely rearrange files and folders in Details and Icon views, but those arrangements will be forgotten when the folder is closed, unless you are running Windows 7, Windows 8.x, or a Windows 10 build that is lower than 1703.
+Also, when this option is enabled, you can freely rearrange files and folders in Details and Icon views, but those arrangements will be forgotten when the folder is closed, unless you are running Windows 7, Windows 8.x, or a Windows 10 build that is lower than 1703.

 #### Disable full row select